Non-Compete Clause | Non-Solicitation Clause

 It needs a foresighted analysis to define whether a non-compete clause is formally valid and enforceable in the specific case.
 We highly recommend to directly engage an Attorney at Law (not only a legal consultant) which can provide you continuing support through all steps - analysis - negotiation - legal proceeding (where needed).

-The validity and enforceability of non-competition clauses / restrictive covenants strongly depend on the form, the wording, the reasons for the termination of the employment as well as other requirements.
-A strong non-competition clause may indeed prevent employees from taking up a new job, while a soft one is very difficult to enforce.
+The validity and enforceability of non-competition clauses/restrictive covenants depend heavily on the form, the wording, the reasons for termination of the employment relationship and other requirements.
+A strong non-competition clause can actually prevent employees from taking up new employment, while a weak one is very difficult to enforce.

-In order for the employer to ease the enforceability of non-compete clauses, penalty payments may be agreed in an employment agreement / work contract.
-Normally, they can add up to a yearly salary.
+In order to make it easier for the employer to enforce non-competition clauses, penalty payments can additionally be agreed in an employment contract.
+They can usually amount to a year's salary.

-The Swiss Law doesn't provide for monthly compensations for non-compete / restrictive covenants / non-solicitation obligations.
+Swiss law doesn't provide for monthly compensation for non-compete / restrictive covenants / non-solicitation.
 However, they can be agreed in the employment contract.

 How do we proceed?

-The analysis of an existing non-compete / non-competition clause includes the review of the clause in the employment agreement and the applicable regulations, the employment relationship as well as the reason of termination (depending on complexity CHF 200 - CHF 900).
-For negotiations an hourly rate will apply.
+The analysis of an existing non-compete / non-competition clause involves a review of the clause in the employment contract and the applicable regulations, the employment relationship and the reason for termination (depending on complexity normally: CHF 200 - CHF 600 excl.).
+An hourly rate applies for negotiations.
 Don't hesitate to contact us via Tel.
 043 535 00 85 / villiger(at)ad-voca.ch or Internet.

 Our law office is located in the center of Zurich city, Switzerland.
 Click here to read more about our collaboration.